 At MHA, we know that peer support can be an invaluable tool for recovery.
 Through our Peer Specialist Training program, we offer a path toward employment for people with lived experience of mental health conditions.

 The training provides knowledge about the recovery process and teaches peer support, engagement, and reflective listening skills.
 As they learn to master the "how to" aspect of peer support, participants will engage in a variety of activities, including role-playing exercises, handouts, homework assignments, and facilitated discussion.
 Course topics include:

 - Motivational interviewing

 - WRAP planning

 - Working within a human services agency

-In addition to classroom training, MHA helps arrange a required 120-hour supervised workplace experience placement.
+In addition to in-person/remote classroom training, MHA helps arrange a 100-hour supervised workplace internship experience placement.